aredn/aredn/README.md

 config.mk    <- build settings
 openwrt.mk   <- which openwrt repo and branch/tag/commit to use
-feeds.conf/  <- custom package feeds (edit to point to your clone of aredn_packages) files/       <- file system in AERDN created images, most customizations go here patches/     <- patches to openwrt go here scripts/     <- tests and other scripts called from the build configs/     <- definitions of features in the devices' kernel and what packages to include
+feeds.conf/  <- custom package feeds (edit to point to your clone of aredn_packages) files/       <- file system in AREDN created images, most customizations go here patches/     <- patches to openwrt go here scripts/     <- tests and other scripts called from the build configs/     <- definitions of features in the devices' kernel and what packages to include